GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

-      --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building --toot=false: Emit a terminal beep after the deploy is complete
+      --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API --skip-tests=false: Whether to skip the tests after building -t, --tag='': The optional custom tag to use for images which overrides the current Tagger configuration --toot=false: Emit a terminal beep after the deploy is complete

 Usage: